National Park Service

-The National Park Service (NPS) is an agency of the United States federal government, within the United States Department of the Interior.
+The National Park Service (NPS) is an agency of the United States Department of the Interior.
 The service manages all national parks; most national monuments; and other natural, historical, and recreational properties, with various title designations.
 The United States Congress created the agency on August 25, 1916, through the National Park Service Organic Act.
 Its headquarters is in Washington, D.C., within the main headquarters of the Department of the Interior.

 The NPS employs about 20,000 people in units covering over 85 e6acre in all 50 states, the District of Columbia, and U.S. territories.
 In 2019, the service had more than 279,000 volunteers.
-The agency is charged with preserving the ecological and historical integrity of the places entrusted to its management and with making them available for public use and enjoyment.
+The agency is charged with preserving the ecological and historical integrity of the places entrusted to its management and with making them accessible for public use and enjoyment.

 History

 In 1916, a portfolio of nine major parks was published to generate interest.
 Printed on each brochure was a map showing the parks and principal railroad connections.

 In 1934, a series of ten postage stamps was issued to commemorate the reorganization and expansion of the National Park Service.